vvatanabe/vvatanabe/README.md

 **TODO**
 - [Project Name](Project URL): Brief description of the project

+## Presentation Highlights
+Here are some of the presentations I've given.
+Feel free to dive in!

+**TODO**

 ## My Writing Endeavors
 I've written the following books and blog articles.
 If any of these pique your interest, feel free to check them out!